 - C1.
 Articulate a critical awareness of the reciprocity of theory and practice. - C2.
 Use systematic critical analysis, and synthesis of complex information to support enquiry into contemporary practice. - C3.
-Evaluate solutions to complex issues, drawing on appropriate research some of which is at the forefront of the discipline - C4.
-Communicate complex concepts and arguments, acknowledging the diversity of opinion.
+Evaluate solutions to complex issues, drawing on appropriate research, some of which is at the forefront of the discipline. - C4.
+Communicate complex concepts and arguments, acknowledging the uncertainty of knowledge.